KodrAus/old-csharp-rust/README.md

+This sample is a bit out of date now.
+For something more current and mucu more fleshed out, [see here](https://github.com/KodrAus/rust-csharp-ffi).

 # Rust/CSharp Interop

 C# is capable of interopping with native C code.
 It's a common feature that projects like Kestrel use this heavily to communicate with `libuv` for efficient asynchronous io.